-Thurston unfortunately gives the incorrect definition for ratio-maximising laminations in the paragraph prior to \cite[Lemma~8.2]{ThS}.
+Thurston unfortunately gives the incorrect definition for ratio-maximising laminations in the paragraph prior to \cite[Theorem~8.2]{ThS}.
 This is corrected in both \cite[Section~2.6]{DLRT} and \cite[Definition~4.2]{HPap}.
-In any case, the main motivation for defining ratio-maximising laminations is their central role in Thurston's concatenated stretch path construction for Thurston metric geodesics \cite[Theorem~8.5]{ThS}.
+In any case, the main motivation for defining ratio-maximising laminations is the central role they play in Thurston's concatenated stretch path construction for Thurston metric geodesics \cite[Theorem~8.5]{ThS}.

-\begin{definition}[{maximal ratio-maximising chain-recurrent lamination, \cite[Theorem~8.2]{ThS}}] For any ordered pair of distinct points $x,y\in\teich(S)$, there is a (unique) ratio-maximising chain-recurrent lamination which contains all other ratio-maximising chain-recurrent laminations from $x$ to $y$.
-This is called the \emph{maximal ratio-maximising chain-recurrent lamination}, and we denote it by $\mu(x,y)$. \end{definition}
+\begin{definition}[{maximal ratio-maximising chain-recurrent lamination, \cite[Theorem~8.2]{ThS}}] For any ordered pair of distinct points $x,y\in\teich(S)$, there is a unique ratio-maximising chain-recurrent lamination which contains all other ratio-maximising chain-recurrent laminations from $x$ to $y$.
+This lamination is called the \emph{maximal ratio-maximising chain-recurrent lamination}, and we denote it by $\mu(x,y)$. \end{definition}